olobarius/tinyproxy/README.md

 You can meet developers and users to discuss development, patches and deployment issues in the `#tinyproxy` IRC channel on libera (`irc.libera.chat`).

+# Changelog (olobarius)
+Allows up to 2048 Bind IP statements in the config file which outgoing connections will use for round robin